-There are four luggage strap holders on the bottom of the passenger seat.
-To use the strap holders, remove the passenger seat, unhook the straps from the hooks, and then install the seat with the straps hanging out from under the passenger seat.
+There are six luggage strap holders, four on the bottom of the passenger seat and one on each passenger footrest.
+To use the luggage strap holders on the passenger seat, remove the passenger seat, unhook the straps from the hooks, and then install the seat with the straps hanging out from under the passenger seat.
 (See page 3-18.)